 Nottingham Trent University and the University of Lincoln recently collaborated on a study.
 It was to see if there was any connection between the personalities of cat owners and the behavior and well-being of their pets.
 And their findings point to yes, without question.

 “Many owners consider their pets as a family member, forming close social bonds with them,” reports animal welfare researcher Lauren Finka of Nottingham Trent University.
-“It’s therefore very possible that pets could be affected by the way we interact with and manage them, and that both these factors are in turn influenced by our personality differences.“
+“It’s therefore very possible that pets could be affected by the way we interact with and manage the.
+And that both these factors are in turn influenced by our personality differences.“

 To conduct their research and gather necessary data, Finka and her team of researchers polled over 3,000 cat owners.
 During the survey process, they asked a series of questions that measured them on the Big Five Inventory (BFI) of personality traits.
 This assesses people’s agreeableness, conscientiousness, extroversion, neuroticism, and openness.